amiralih/MembraneAnalysis.jl/README.md

 pkg> add MembraneAnalysis
 ```

+## Tutorial

+A tutorial demonstrating an example usage of the package can be found [here](https://github.com/amiralih/MembraneAnalysis.jl/blob/d72a933cb39a3beb5423224c4169a0f1494a5ec7/tutorial/tutorial.md).

 ## Contribution

 User feedback is appreciated.
 Please create a [GitHub Issue](https://github.com/amiralih/MembraneAnalysis.jl/issues) to report bugs or suggest new features, or a [Pull Request](https://github.com/amiralih/MembraneAnalysis.jl/pulls) to contribute to the package.